caglardursun/WpfMvvm/README.md

 # WpfMvvm
-My tryouts about MVVM pattern in WPF using LiteDB
+My tryouts about MVVM pattern in WPF and some arhitectures approach